Long Context Modeling with Ranked Memory-Augmented Retrieval: Our Novel ERMAR Model

-In the 4-shot setting, ERMAR achieves state-of-the-art results across all tasks, outperforming OpenLLaMA and other memory-augmented models.
-It excels even in challenging tasks like SST-5 and MPQA, maintaining high performance with limited examples.
-Its stability across different memory configurations highlights its robustness in low-resource scenarios.
+In the 4-shot configuration, ERMAR achieves superior accuracy across all tasks, outperforming OpenLLaMA and other memory-augmented baselines.
+It performs notably well on challenging benchmarks such as \textit{SST-5} and \textit{MPQA}, demonstrating strong generalization even with limited examples.
+The consistent results across different memory configurations further indicate its robustness in low-resource scenarios.

-ERMAR continues to excel in the 20-shot scenario, achieving top results in tasks like MPQA and Subj, and setting a new benchmark for SST-5.
-While it lags behind MemLong in a few tasks, ERMAR outperforms it overall, showcasing its scalability with increased examples.
+In the 20-shot setting, ERMAR continues to deliver leading results, achieving top accuracy on \textit{MPQA} and \textit{Subj}, and establishing a new benchmark on \textit{SST-5}.
+Although MemLong marginally surpasses ERMAR in isolated tasks, ERMAR maintains the highest overall average performance, reflecting its scalability as the number of in-context examples increases.

-ERMAR consistently performs well across varying context lengths, effectively leveraging memory augmentation.
-Its ability to scale with more examples and handle both short and long-range dependencies makes it a strong candidate for general-purpose language modelling, advancing the state-of-the-art in language understanding tasks.
+Overall, ERMAR consistently performs well across varying context lengths and task complexities, effectively leveraging ranked memory retrieval to enhance representation quality.
+Its ability to scale with more examples and preserve performance stability across tasks underscores its potential as a general-purpose framework for language understanding and long-context modeling.

-\subsection{Memory Efficiency Analysis}
+\subsubsection{Memory Efficiency Analysis}

-Table~\ref{tab:memory_efficiency} compares peak and reserved memory usage for ERMAR and MemLong across various context lengths, evaluated on an NVIDIA L40S (44.4GB) GPU.
+Table~\ref{tab:memory_efficiency} compares the peak and reserved memory usage of ERMAR and MemLong across different context lengths.